Nastel/tnt4j-streams-zorka/README.md

 case we would recommend to download those dependencies manually into `lib` directory and install into local maven repository by running maven script `lib/pom.xml` with `package` goal.

+NOTE: `TNT4J-Streams-Zorka` project will be ready to build only when manually downloaded libraries will be installed to local maven repository.

-So what to download manually:
+What to download manually:
 * Zico-util
 * Zorka